 DM Internship Information

 The DM Internship requires a minimum of 150 hours of practical experience coordinated by the Dietetic Education Program Director and RD/Facilitator.
-From the 150 hours, 50 must be supervised by the RD/Facilitator.
-Additionally, the intern must document at least 100 hours compiling a portfolio that will be submitted to the CAC RD/Instructor of record.
+From the 150 hours, 50 must be supervised by the RDN/Facilitator.
+Additionally, the intern must document at least 100 hours compiling a portfolio that will be submitted to the CAC RDN/Instructor of record.

 Graduation and National Exams